natesales/cdn-tree/README.md

 # Packetframe Control Plane v3

+### Archival Notice

+This codebase has been deprecated in favor of the new microservice architecture.

 Version 3 of the Packetframe CDN control plane.
 This is an incomplete experiment - for the real, currently-deployed code, see https://github.com/packetframe/cdn

 ### Development